roswelldesignco/my-learning-journey/Python/README.md

 # Parameters vs Arguements

-Parameters are the names used for inputs when *definintg* a function.
+Parameters are the names used for inputs when *defining* a function.
 Arguments are the names of the inputs supplied whena function is *called*.

 ```python
 # a and b are parameters